Jeremiah85/Recipes/Sloppy Joes.md

 ## Notes

-This is a really flexable recipe and the ingredients are based more on what I have in my pantry than anything else.
+This is a really flexible recipe and the ingredients are based more on what I have in my pantry than anything else.
 The recipe I started with just had the meat, ketchup, mustard, and worcestershire sauce; everything else has been added as I go along.